dij0s/PETAL/thesis/bachelor_thesis.typ

 In recent months, AI agents have gained traction with the rapid advancement of AI technologies and the increasing demand for personalized and intelligent services.
 As a result, the term "AI agent" has become a buzzword, with product designers frequently applying the label to a wide range of technologies.

-Most definitions agree that the key behaviour that distinguishes AI agents from other solutions is their degree of autonomy as they are able to operate and make decisions independently to achieve a set goal.
+Most definitions agree that the key behavior that distinguishes AI agents from other solutions is their degree of autonomy as they are able to operate and make decisions independently to achieve a set goal.
 The complete solution whose sole task is urban energy planning aligns with this definition, as do each of its individual components.
 Therefore, the term "AI agent" will be used to describe both the entire system and its subsystems.

 Human conversations rely on context and prior knowledge and so does the system's architecture.
 To deliver a conversational experience, it is essential that the architecture is built to effectively preserve and re-use this context throughout the discussion.